AWS EC2 Setup

 • Coffee.
 Seriously.
 Get coffee.

-Why ChatGPT Pro?
-OpenClaw supports multiple AI providers — Anthropic, OpenAI, and others.
-A ChatGPT Pro subscription gives you access to OpenAI's Codex via OAuth, which puts a natural spending limit on your API usage rather than running up an unpredictable API bill.
-It's the most beginner-friendly option as of early 2026.
-That said, if you already have an Anthropic API key or prefer a different provider, OpenClaw supports those too — swap it in during the onboarding wizard.
+Why ChatGPT Plus?
+OpenClaw supports multiple AI providers - Anthropic, OpenAI, and others.
+A ChatGPT Plus subscription gives you access to OpenAI's Codex via OAuth, which puts a natural spending limit on your API usage rather than running up an unpredictable API bill.
+It's the most beginner-friendly option because the OAuth flow is seamless.
+That said, if you already have an Anthropic API key or prefer a different provider, OpenClaw supports those too - swap it in during the onboarding wizard.

 Why Discord?
 OpenClaw connects to messaging platforms so you can interact with your agent from your phone or desktop just like texting.
 Discord is free, widely used, and one of the easiest channels to set up.
 Telegram is another solid option if you prefer it - both are covered in the configuration section.